jeremyprice/game/readme.md

 Player will have a character that moves through rooms and randomly encounters monsters to fight.
 Possibility of finding equipment in rooms or from dead monsters.

 + Classes:
-Player - the character and their information
+Player - the character and their information.
-Mob - enemies to fight, possibly allies or nuetral characters in the future Room - create and manage rooms
+Mob - enemies to fight, possibly allies or nuetral characters in the future.
+Room - create and manage rooms.
-Game - mechanisms to bring the game together
+Game - mechanisms to bring the game together.
-Items - Equipment for character, healing items, etc Skills? - special skills for player
+Items - Equipment for character, healing items, etc.
+Skills? - special skills for player.
 Combat? - Mechanics for battle between player and mobs.
 Probably end up as part of Game.

 - Player: